 Prosser Wine Network

-The Prosser Wine Network, founded in spring of 2014 is an organization focused on the promotion of Prosser wine within our community and beyond.
-A directory of member wineries is provided along with an event calendar.
+The Prosser Wine Network, founded in spring of 2014, is an organization focused on the promotion of Prosser wine within our community and beyond.

 Rattlesnake Hills Wineries